sebastianruder/NLP-progress/english/data_to_text_generation.md

 <a name="myfootnote8">[8]</a> Elder, Henry, et al. "[Designing a Symbolic Intermediate Representation for Neural Surface Realization](https://www.aclweb.org/anthology/W19-2308.pdf)."
 Proceedings of the Workshop on Methods for Optimizing and Evaluating Neural Language Generation.
 2019.

 <a name="myfootnote9">[9]</a> Kale, Mihir. "[Text-to-Text Pre-Training for Data-to-Text Tasks](https://arxiv.org/pdf/2005.10433v2.pdf)" arXiv preprint arXiv:2005.10433 (2020).

+<a name="myfootnote10">[10]</a> Puduppully, Ratish and Mirella Lapata. "[Data-to-text generation with macro planning](https://doi.org/10.1162/tacl_a_00381)."
+Transactions of the Association for Computational Linguistics 2021; 9 510–527.

 [Go back to the README](../README.md)